devopsdays/devopsdays-web/content/events/2019-washington-dc/sponsor.md

 ### Happy Hour - - Price $8,000 USD

-Happy Hour will be held one evening of the event.
+Happy Hour will be held the evening of Monday, July 8 immediately following the day's conference activities.
 All conference attendees will be invited to the happy hour.
 Additionally, we may invite other members of the DC technical community to join us, space permitting.
-The Happy Hour sponsorship includes some special perks not listed in the table above.
+There are two Happy Hour sponsorships available, each of which includes some special perks not listed in the table above.

 * 4 included tickets
 * Logo on shared slide, rotating during breaks